mozilla/webxr-api/WebXR API.md

 *Reality*: the rearmost layer shown in a display (e.g. the real world in a passthrough display, a virtual reality in a HMD, a camera view in a magic window)

-*XRSession*: a script context's interface to rendering onto a single layer and requesting changes to the current Reality
+*XRSession*: an interface to a display for rendering onto a single layer and requesting changes to the current Reality

 *XRLayer*: Each XRSession and Reality has an XRLayer that exposes the particular context (e.g. a WebGL context) for rendering.